User Guide

 Purpose:

 The traditional C-alpha based ENM with large distance cutoff.
 See e.g. (Tama et al., 2002) and (Chacón et al., 2003).
-ENMs only include Hookean spring interactions between adjacent pairs of atoms.
+ENMs only include Hookean spring interactions between adjacent pairs of C-alpha atoms.
 The distance cutoff that defines adjacency is the most important parameter.
 ENMs can give rise to unresisted (zero-frequency motions) when atoms are connected to fewer than three neighbors.
 Therefore, a large distance cutoff and/or high point density are chosen in an ENM.
-Since the point density of a C-alpha based ENM is not a tunable parameter, a distance cutoff of 10-15A is recommended.
-(If tuning of the point density is desired instead, try btshunt.py).
+For C-alpha based ENM, a distance cutoff of 10-15A is recommended.
 Our implementation follows the traditional approach, except we have also implemented an optional tuning of the spring constants that can be explored in specific applications where the model should be made stiffer or more flexible in some user-defined locations.

 Usage (at shell prompt):